designbright/JavaScriptDataTypes/README.md

 ## Getting Started

-### Create a new project directory with an index.html and main.js file
+1. Create a new project directory with an index.html and main.js file
-### Link your main.js file with your index.html file by adding <script src="main.js"></script> just before the /body tag in the index.html file
+2. Link your main.js file with your index.html file by adding <script src="main.js"></script> just before the /body tag in the index.html file

-Create and assign a variable for all JavaScript data types
+3. Create and assign a variable for all JavaScript data types in the main.js file

-You should console.log the typeof each variable like below and discuss the results.
+4. You should console.log the typeof each variable like the example below

 let x = 'Sally Smith';
 console.log(typeof x);

-Mutate each variable and console.log typeof each Perform mathematical operations using mixed data types and console.log typeof each
+5. Mutate each variable and console.log typeof each
+6. Perform mathematical operations using mixed data types and console.log typeof each